larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 | **Max Armor Bonus** | **10** |

 ### Leather
-Treated animal hide widely used as a cost effective means of protection, while remaining soft and supple enough to be worked similarly to fabric without loss of the wearer’s mobility.
+Treated animal hide widely used as a cost effective means of protection, while remaining soft and supple enough to be worked similarly to fabric without loss of the wearer's mobility.
 **Required**: Suede, supple leather, faux leather, or leather appearing fabric.